denis631/llvm-lab/README.md

     make -j4
     # make -j1 in order to catch up, where the parallel make aborted

-On a 4 core i7-8550U with 16GB RAM this may take up to 1:15h, with an additional 0:15h for a sequentially run make ( `make -j1` ) to account for a poor man's RAM equipment.
+On a 4 core i7-8550U with 16GB RAM this may take up to 3:00h for a sequentially run make ( `make -j1` ) to account for a poor man's RAM equipment.
+Also, the build will need at least 50GB of disk space, be sure to have enough room...

 If there are errors regarding missing header files, you probably need to rebuild llvm.